Five years into IMO 2020, cat fines woes persist

 Five years into IMO 2020, cat fines woes persistWritten by Marine Log Staff

-As the fifth anniversary of the IMO 2020 sulfur cap approaches, fuel compatibility and viscosity problems continue to result in marine engine component damage and high cat fine, says testing and monitoring technology specialist CM Technologies GmbH.
+As the fifth anniversary of the IMO 2020 sulfur cap approaches, fuel compatibility and viscosity problems continue to result in marine engine component damage and high cat fines, says testing and monitoring technology specialist CM Technologies GmbH.

 “We expected fuel incompatibility problems and high levels of cat fines to diminish with the introduction of the IMO 2020 sulfur cap [MARPOL Annex VI] in January 2020.
 But despite new fuels and advanced engine technologies, problems persist.
 Cat fines remain a major problem for marine engine operators,” said Matthias Winkler, managing director of CM Technologies (CMT).